Mattress Protectors are a Necessity for Every Bed

 Protect the Protector

-With proper care, mattress protectors do not need to be replaced often.
+With proper care, mattress protectors should be replaced ever few years.
 Look for one that has been test-washed up to 200 times, and if you follow the care instructions carefully, a protector can be washed as often as you wash your sheets.
-Some products come with a 10-year guarantee, although Mattress Firm still recommends mattress replacement every eight years.

-Mattresses are an important investment – you’ll spend 1/3 of the next 8 years sleeping on it.
+Mattresses are an important investment — you’ll spend one third of the next eight years sleeping on it.
 It's essential to protect this investment with a protector that will help you sleep better for the life of your mattress.